ChristoffBo/homeassistant/updater/README.md

 ## 🧪 Optional Modes

-- **Dry Run:** Set `dry_run: true` to simulate updates without changing files
-- **Skip Push:** Prevents `git push` after commit (useful for testing)
+- `dry_run: true` → Simulate updates, no file changes
+- `skip_push: true` → Skip pushing changes to remote Git

 ---

 ## 🚫 Skipped Add-ons

 - `updater` – Prevents self-modification
-- `heimdall` – Skipped due to tag issues
+- Add any add-on name to `skip_addons` in options to exclude

 ---

 ## 🚀 How It Works

 1. Reads config from `options.json`
-2. Clones your GitHub repo
+2. Clones the GitHub or Gitea repo
-3. Loops through each add-on
+3. Loops through each add-on directory
-4. Detects latest tag
+4. Detects latest Docker tag
-5. Compares version and updates files if needed
+5. Compares with current version
+6. If needed, updates version in `config.json` / `build.json`
-6. Commits & pushes to GitHub
+7. Commits and optionally pushes changes
-7. Sends summary via Gotify
+8. Sends update summary via Gotify

 ---

 ## 📎 Notes

-- Only explicit versioned tags are used (no `latest`)
+- Only **versioned tags** are used (e.g. `v1.2.3`, no `latest`)
-- Add-ons must have an `image` field in `config.json` or valid `build.json`
 - Tags like `dev`, `rc`, or `beta` are ignored
+- Add-ons **must** have a valid image or build config
+- This add-on **runs once and exits**
-- Script runs once and exits.
-Use cron or Home Assistant automation to schedule
+  - Use Home Assistant automation or cron to schedule it